arboleya/coffee-toaster/README.md

 ## When the magic happens

-To see all CoffeeToaster can do for you, after creating or toasting a new project, enter in the project folder and type 'toaster':
+To see all CoffeeToaster can do for you, after creating or toasting a new project, enter in the project folder and type 'toaster -w':

 	cd existing-project
 	toaster -w